What I Wish Someone Told Me BEFORE Becoming a Registered Nurse

 “What surprised me the most when I began working as an RN is the level of autonomy that you experience—even as a new graduate nurse,” says Sarah Pruitt, RN and manager of clinical operations at Advocate Christ Medical Center.
 “A lot of people mistakenly believe that nurses are there to follow whatever orders the doctors give us.
 While we also do that, nurses must also thoroughly assess a patient or situation, critically think and then implement the plan of care.”

-This skill is so important that Department of Labor lists both inductive and deductive reasoning in the top five abilities RNs need for the job.
-“You will probably feel unprepared, but will soon realize that you actually know more than you think you do,” Pruitt says.
+This skill is so important that the Bureau of Labor Statistics (BLS) highlights critical thinking as the most important skill RNs need for the job.1 “You will probably feel unprepared, but will soon realize that you actually know more than you think you do,” Pruitt says.